GabrielCalin/PlotKing/README.md

 PlotKing follows a structured pipeline to ensure high-quality output:

 1.  **Create**: You define the core idea, genre, and structure.
-The AI expands this into a detailed plot and chapter overview.
+The AI expands this into a detailed plot, chapter overview, and full chapters.
 2.  **Edit**: You review the generated content.
-You can rewrite sections, chat with the AI for suggestions, or manually edit text.
+You can rewrite sections with AI, chat with the AI for suggestions, or manually edit text.
 The unique **Validation System** ensures your changes don't break the story's continuity.
 3.  **Export**: Once satisfied, you export your novel to a formatted EPUB file, ready for reading or publishing.

 ---